-This printable paper fortune teller template is a fun back to school activity for kids.
+This printable paper fortune teller template is one of our many printable games for kids that makes a fun back to school activity.

 Whether children are new to a school or just in a classroom with new kids, the first day of school can be rough!

 If you need a back to school ice-breaker activity for these awkward first day of school moments, look no further.
 These fun paper fortune tellers will have kids chatting with each other and making new friends in no time!

 Do you remember doing the fortune teller game with your friends when you were a kid?
 I do!